-Scene 3 Conversation without
+Scene 3

-- Close communication without a mask increases the risk of infection through droplets and microdroplets. - Cases of infection without a mask have been confirmed at daytime karaoke and other places. - You also need to be careful when you are in a car, or on a train or a bus.
+Conversation without

-Scene 4
+- Close communication without a mask increases the risk of infection through droplets and microdroplets. - Cases of infection without a mask have been confirmed at daytime karaoke and other places. - Vou also need to be coreful when you are in a car or on

-Communal living in a
+Scene 4 Communal living in a